Interactions-as-a-Service/docs/docs/d1-orm/models.md

 ### InsertMany()

-This method takes just one parameter, which is an array of data to insert.
+This method takes between one and two parameters, the first of which is an array of data to insert.
 This should be an array of objects with a key of the column name, and a value of the value to insert.
+It also supports an optional boolean parameter to generate an `INSERT or REPLACE` query instead of just `INSERT`.
 For example:

 === "Insert"
 	```ts